201st-Luka/PyClasher/README.md

 ### Planned code implementations (ToDo-list)

-- war log filtering for `ClanWarLogRequest` (for example filter the number of attacks per member)
 - some "average" attributes for `Clan`-classes, `WarLog`-classes, ...
 - attributes `king`, `queen`, `warden`, `royal_champion` for the `Player.heroes` attribute